manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/07-even-odd-transition.md

 And odd cell is one were either both the row and column are even numbers, or both the row and column are odd numbers.

 ### Testing the Transition.
 Now let's test our transition out.

+:::note Perform the Following
-First, open the `GreenCircleScene` class file.
-In the `Update(GameTime)` method, change the transition effects we are using from `FadeTransition` to `EvenOddTileTransition`
+Open the `GreenCircleScene` class file.
+Locate the `Update(GameTime)` method, and change it to the following.

 ```csharp
 /// <summary>